-Our net tangible book value as of March 31, 2005 was approximately US\$ per ordinary share, and US\$ per ADS.
+Our net tangible book value as of March 31, 2005 was approximately US\$0.8 per ordinary share, and US\$0.8 per ADS.
 Net tangible book value per ordinary share represents the amount of total tangible assets, minus the amount of total liabilities, divided by the total number of ordinary shares outstanding.
+The number of ordinary shares used to calculate dilution assumes that conversion of our outstanding preferred shares into ordinary shares will occur immediately prior to the consummation of this offering.
 Dilution is determined by subtracting net tangible book value per ordinary share from the assumed public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after March 31, 2005, other than to give effect to (i) the conversion of all of our preferred shares into ordinary shares, which will occur immediately prior to the closing of this offering, and (ii) our sale of the ADSs offered in this offering, at an assumed initial public offering price of US\$ per ADS and after deduction of underwriting discounts and commissions and estimated offering expenses (assuming the over-allotment option is not exercised), our pro forma net tangible book value at March 31, 2005 would have been US\$ per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$ per ADS.
-This represents an immediate increase in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to investors of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after March 31, 2005, other than to give effect to (i) the conversion of all of our preferred shares into ordinary shares, which will occur immediately prior to the closing of this offering, and (ii) our sale of the 3,208,696 ADSs offered in this offering, at an assumed initial public offering price of US\$24.00 per ADS and after deduction of underwriting discounts and commissions and estimated offering expenses (assuming the over-allotment option is not exercised), our pro forma net tangible book value at March 31, 2005 would have been US\$2.9 per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$2.9 per ADS.
+This represents an immediate increase in net tangible book value of US\$2.1 per ordinary share, or US\$2.1 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$21.1 per ADS, to investors of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per ordinary share is US\$ and all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per ordinary share is US\$24.00 and all ADSs are exchanged for ordinary shares:

-Assumed initial public offering price per ordinary share US\$ Net tangible book value per ordinary share US\$ Amount of dilution in net tangible book value per ordinary share to new investors in the offering US\$ Amount of dilution in net tangible book value per ADS to new investors in the offering US\$
+Assumed initial public offering price per ordinary share US\$2 24.00 Pro forma tangible book value per ordinary share at March 31, 2005 US\$ 2.9 Amount of dilution in net tangible book value per ordinary share to new investors in the offering US\$ 21.1 Amount of dilution in net tangible book value per ADS to new investors in the offering US\$ 21.1

-The following table summarizes, on a pro forma basis as of , 2005, the differences between the shareholders as of , 2005 and the new investors with respect to the number of ordinary shares purchased from us, the total consideration paid and the average price per ordinary share paid at an assumed initial public offering price of US\$ per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.
-The total number of ordinary shares does not include ADSs issuable pursuant to the exercise of the over-allotment option granted to the underwriters.
+The following table summarizes, on a pro forma basis as of March 31, 2005, the differences between the shareholders as of March 31, 2005 and the new investors with respect to the number of ordinary shares purchased from us, the total consideration paid and the average price per ordinary share paid at an assumed initial public offering price of US\$24.00 per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.
+The total number of ordinary shares does not include 481,304 ADSs issuable pursuant to the exercise of the over-allotment option granted to the underwriters.